-Teamwork games help promote cooperation and bonding amongst team members.
-Teamwork games help promote cooperation and bonding amongst team members.
-These games teach friendly competition and good sportsmanship.
+These cooperation games teach friendly competition and good sportsmanship.
 The teams learn how to help each other and instill the necessary values to be a good team player.

 Got Your Back

 In Got Your Back, teams will find partners and become pairs.
 These pairs will sit back-to-back on the floor.
 When a mediator begins the game by shouting “Go!” the teams will have to stand up without letting their backs separate from each other.

 The teams will make their machine have sounds and actions, and all of the team members will be actively participating.
 Then the teams perform their actions in front of everyone, and other teams will then have to guess what type of machine they are.

 The group has to make the pieces into a puzzle without being able to see anything.
 The person without a blindfold is given a picture of what the completed puzzle should look like, and can help the group by giving clues and tips to complete the puzzle.

-This game consists of a goal that the team will have to finish together.
+This cooperation game consists of a goal that the team will have to finish together.
 The team has to pass an object around to make sure that everyone touched it at least once.
 This game will be timed, so the group has to plan ahead for success.

 Don’t Step Off

 Then the blanket will be folded in half, and they will again have to complete the same goal.
 The blanket will continue to get folded, and the teams will have to find ways (ex. like keeping one foot in the air) not to touch the ground.